 8. How is compliance with regulation monitored and evaluated?
 Is the regulatory regime comparable with the U.S. Food and Drug Administration or the European Medicines Agency expectations and requirements?

-Compliance with regulation is monitored and evaluated by ISP through periodical inspections, which are previously scheduled by the authority or upon complaints or denouncements received by the authority anonymously or from third parties.
+Compliance with regulations is monitored and evaluated by the ISP through periodical inspections, which are previously scheduled by the authority or upon complaints or denouncements received by the authority anonymously or from third parties.

 If, within the sanitary inspections performed by the ISP, a sanitary infringement is detected, the authority may open a sanctioning administrative procedure (sumario sanitario), under which it may impose sanctions including fines or other penalties as indicated in question No. 9 below.